The Problem: Your Customers Are Asking AI, Not Google

 | Ranking | 30% | Average position when mentioned | #1 vs #5 is the difference between a click and being ignored |

-| AI Share of Voice™ | 35% | Your share of AI conversations vs competitors | Shows competitive dominance in your category |
+| AI Share of Market™ | 35% | Your brand's citations as a percentage of all citations AI platforms surface in your category | Shows competitive dominance in your category |

 Exact Steps for D2C Brands